TomMalitz/dotfiles/README.md

 # dotfiles
-Config files for shell and neovim.
+Config files for PowerShell and Neovim.

 ## System dependencies